Double-Flowered Moss Rose: The Easy Flower That Blooms All Summer

 Double-Flowered Moss Rose (also known as Portulaca grandiflora) is a low-growing flowering plant known for its bright, rose-like blooms and succulent-style leaves.

-Unlike many flowers that struggle in hot weather, moss rose actually loves heat and full sun.
+Compared to many flowers that struggle in the hot sun, moss rose loves heat.

 It’s commonly used in: